m-ocean-it/passphraser/README.md

 Unique features:
 - Several built-in wordlists (and ability to define your own later).
 - Accepting input of arbitrary length.
 No upper limit, no requirement for an even number of characters.
+- Accepting not only hexadecimal values but also any ASCII strings (use `--mode ascii`).

 ## Usage